-Here are some of the essential features of this excellent tool:
+Here are some of the essential features of this excellent software:

-Screen Recording.
-This tool allows you to save videos and whatever else that shows on your screen.
-It offers you the ability to capture a specific part of the screen, to record videos with frame rates of up to 60 seconds, to determine the quality of the audio, and even the ability to schedule recordings so you can save videos even when you aren't on your computer!
+- Screen recording: This tool offers you the ability to capture a specific part of the screen, to record videos with frame rates of up to 60 seconds, to determine the quality of the audio, and even the ability to schedule recordings so you can save videos even when you aren't on your computer!

 - Highly convenient to use

 - Supports different file formats

 - Recordings can be scheduled

 I hope by now it's clear to see the difference between these two powerful streaming tools so you know which one would work best for you.

 Here's a quick recap of what we covered in the article: